Phillip-England/philthy.blog/posts/0_Dedicated.md

 But who am I to make such a call?

 ## I Want To Be Honest
 I am dedicated to these ideas and the pursuit of knowing who you are.
 In the past, I felt the need to keep my doubts to myself for fear of leading others astray.
-That is, I felt something was fundamentally wrong with me for think the Bible might have flaws.
+That is, I felt something was fundamentally wrong with me for thinking the Bible might have flaws.
 Now, I feel it is wrong to pretend that I accept a book at face value, especially when I have not even read it all.

 I am dedicated to reading the Bible in it's entirety and being completely open and honest about how the words on the page make me feel.
 I am not entering this expedition with an intent on proving the Bible true or false.
 I am simply going to engage with it like I would any other text.
 I aim to dig deep.
 To understand the historical context.
-To learn all the things that were left out of my typically Sunday morning Christian experience.
+To learn all the things that were left out of my typical Sunday morning Christian experience.

 I want to know and be known by you.
 And if I can find you in that book, I will search fervently.